gpirge/20-ML-DL-Projects/Machine Learning/Regression/Inpatient Discharge Time Estimation/Readme.md

 There are 2346760 rows and 37 columns in the dataset.

 The target is to **predict the length of stay** in the hospital.

+Due to the size of the dataset, please follow the link to download the csv file.